• Skip to primary navigation

 Recently, I fell in love with some faux fur Christmas stockings.
 After daydreaming about how perfectly they would fit with my Christmas decor, I looked at the price tag, spoiler alert - they were $50 apiece!
 I had total sticker shock and was quickly brought back to reality!

-I knew the only solution was to run to JOANN and grab the supplies to make my own set of Christmas Stockings.
+I knew the only solution was to run to my local craft store and grab the supplies to make my own set of Christmas Stockings.

 This pattern can also be made out of quilting cotton for a completely different look!

 Would you believe I made 5 different stockings and they cost on average only $13.23 each?
-I made sure to purchase my supplies while they were on sale and I used coupons from the JOANN app and email.
+I made sure to purchase my supplies while they were on sale and I used coupons.
 I’m calling that a big handmade win!!!

-With the help of my Cricut Wild Rose machine (exclusively available at JOANN), I was able to personalize each of my Christmas stockings making them extra special for each member of my family!
+With the help of my Cricut machine, I was able to personalize each of my Christmas stockings making them extra special for each member of my family!

 Let’s go ahead and get started on our Christmas Stockings!